Find a Lender-Approved Local Conveyancer in Hale

 • Keoghs Nicholls Lindsell & Harris, 21-23 Market Street, Altrincham, Cheshire, WA14 1QT

-Sale conveyancing in Hale ordinarily includes the following:
+Home selling conveyancing in Hale ordinarily consists of the following:

 • Proceeding to exchange of contracts and then completion of the sale

-• Accepting the sale proceeds and wiring funds to the owner, the estate agent and repaying the home loan (where relevant)
+• Accepting the sale proceeds and wiring funds to the vendor, the estate agent and other relevant parties (if applicable)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.